Beardsley's mission is to increase access to fresh produce through education, product donations and outreach. |

 It was a bit late in the summer to grow warm season vegetables, so I spent most of August preparing the bed for my cool season vegetables.
 I decided to make eight raised rows for my fall garden.
 The water would easily drain from the raised rows.
 Although this meant a bit more time watering in September, I hoped it create a warmer soil temperature and hopefully more productive crops later in the season.

-Buckwheat provided some cool shade for the seedlings
+Buckwheat provided some cool shade for the seedlings until the temperatures were consistently in the 60's |

 I chose to direct sow instead of using store-bought transplants.
 In September, I made a small trench along the top of each row.
 I filled each trench with lettuce, spinach, turnip or broccoli seeds, then covered with some of the vermicompost from the system I keep on the patio of my apartment.
 I set aside two rows for each plant, and planted one row of each crop two weeks apart to extend my growing season.
 I had more greens than I knew what to do with from mid-September until the end of November.
 Snow peas and nasturtiums were planted around the old tomato cages and marigolds.

-Fall leaves between each row added organic matter
+Fall leaves between each row added organic matter as they decomposed and attracted worms. |

 Community Gardening: Is it for you?